johnseekins/ice_detention_scraper/README.md

 your CSV results change almost immediately.

 You can also use `--load-existing` to leverage an existing scrape of the data from ICE.gov.
-This is stored in data_loader.py and includes the official current addresses of facilities.
+This is stored in default_data.py and includes the official current addresses of facilities.
 (Note ICE has been renaming known "detention center" sites to "processing center", and so on.)

+The initial scrape data also keeps a `base64` ecoded string containing the original HTML that was scraped from ice.gov about the facility.
+Keeping this initial data allows us to verify the resulting extracted data if we need to.

 It also shows the ICE "field office" managing each detention facility.